 4. Murray Family Farms

-In Bakersfield, California, tourist attractions may be different than in big cities, and you’ll get a taste of the lifestyle.
+In Bakersfield, California, tourist attractions may differ from big cities, and you’ll get a taste of the lifestyle.
 If you’re visiting Bakersfield in the spring and summer, a stop at Murray Family Farms and the Big Red Barn is essential on any family vacation.
 Located east of Bakersfield along Highway 58 at the General Beale exit, the Big Red Barn is home to seasonal events and pick-your-own fruit.

-If you can’t make it to the Big Red Barn, they have a Farmer’s Market storefront called the Little Purple Barn located at 9557 Copus Road in Bakersfield.
+If you can’t reach the Big Red Barn, they have a Farmer’s Market storefront called the Little Purple Barn at 9557 Copus Road in Bakersfield.

-If you’re looking for free things to do in Bakersfield, California, that will get the family outside, we highly recommend adding Murray Family Farms to your list.
-For U-Pick information, other seasonal events, and updates, Murray Family Farms website!
+If you’re looking for free things to do in Bakersfield, California, to get the family outside, we highly recommend adding Murray Family Farms.
+For U-Pick information, other seasonal events, and updates, visit the Murray Family Farms website!

 5. Buck Owens’ Crystal Palace

-Experience one of country music’s legendary venues and dance halls, located right in Bakersfield, California.
-Buck Owens’ Crystal Palace is a local hot spot created in honor of Buck Owens; the great American country musician who spent much of his adult life and musical career in Bakersfield, California.
+Experience one of country music’s legendary venues and dance halls in Bakersfield, California.
+Buck Owens’ Crystal Palace is a local hot spot created in honor of Buck Owens, the great American country musician who spent much of his adult life and musical career in Bakersfield, California.

 Buck Owens’ Crystal Palace is a premiere steakhouse and live entertainment venue where country western music artists perform for the public Thursday through Saturday.